martinpastore/binneAR/readme.md

 validateBin(card)
 ```

-*card -> string (The method is prepare to receive 13 to 18 chars, not more, not less.)*
+*card -> string (The method is prepare to receive 13 to 18 chars, no more, no less.)*

 ## Authors